lizardzhou/Dyssol/source/developer.rst

 	2. Configure template project ``VCProject``.

-After builiding your own new solvers, the functionality of them can be applied in all units by adding them as unit parameters ((link to "baseUnit")).
+After builiding your own new solvers, the functionality of them can be applied in all units by adding them as :ref:`unit parameters <label-unitParameters>`.

-In the current version of Dyssol, only one type of solver is available: :ref:`label-agg-solvers`.

-Basically, all solvers have a set of constant functions and parameters, which are available in each new solver ``link to "external solver"``. and a set of specific ones, which depend on the solver’s type.
+Basically, all solvers have a set of constant functions and parameters, which are available in each new solver (:ref:`label-externalSolver`). and a set of specific ones, which depend on the solver’s type.
 New types of solvers can be added upon request and will include a set of parameters and functions that are needed to solve a specific problem.

-You can implement several solvers of one type (e.g. with different models) and then choose a specific one to use it in unit by user interface, ``section ‘Unit parameters’``.
+You can implement several solvers of one type (e.g. with different models) and then choose a specific one to use it in unit by user interface, please refer to section :ref:`label-unitParameters` in :ref:`label-class`.

+There is also detailed information about :ref:`label-DAE`, with which you can solve systems of differential-algebraic equations automatically.

+Please notice that in the current version of Dyssol, only :ref:`label-agg-solvers` is available for solver development.
+The :ref:`label-externalSolver` and :ref:`label-DAEsolver` are implemented by means of internet resources connected to Dyssol and thus cannot be developed all by yourself.

 |